getgrav/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /user/themes

 A theme turns your content into a true website.
 It converts the content you have constructed into the HTML that a browser understands and displays to your audience.
 There is a base theme that is provided with Grav, but you can also download others from [GetGrav.org/downloads/themes](https://getgrav.org/downloads/themes) or even create your own.
-The [Themes](../../themes) section will outline this in further detail.
+The [Themes](../../themes) chapter will outline this in further detail.